-MA in international politics, Graduate School of International Politics, Economics and Communication, Aoyama Gakuin University (2020)
+MA in Political Science, Graduate School of International Politics, Economics and Communication, Aoyama Gakuin University (2020)

-BA in literature, Tokyo University of Foreign Studies (1984)
+BA in Literature, Tokyo University of Foreign Studies (1989)

 “Revisiting Operative Paragraph (2)E of the 1996 ICJ Advisory Opinion on Nuclear Weapons: Still Lawful after All These Years?”
 (Master’s degree thesis, 2020)